 How many children do David and Pam have?
 Ted and his wife?
 Lisa and Husband?
 Jill and Husband?
 Eliot and Wife?

 If proceeds were allowed to pass to Simon’s Estate, David’s children would receive the benefit; if they are passed to the 1995 Trust, they get nothing (but David’s wife receives 1/5 of $1.6M).

+BIAS AGAINST ELIOT